Welcome to Mobile Bay Runner!

 I started this blog in June of 2015 after taking a brief hiatus from my real job (I’m a CPA (aka number cruncher, bean counter, etc.).
 After 7 years in public accounting and a major case of burnout, I decided to take a short break and see what else life had to offer.
 Deep down I knew that there was more purpose, more meaning and a more balanced life out there waiting for me.
 I wanted to document this new quest and in the process I discovered that I really enjoy writing.

-I am still a CPA and still work in accounting, but now I work less hours!
-You know … 40 hours a week instead of 70 … turns out you can have a career and a life.
+I am still a CPA and still work in public accounting, but now I work less hours!
+You know, 40 hours a week instead of 70.
+Turns out you can have a career and a life.
 Who knew?!
+I am now ten years into my career and have also started teaching accounting at a local university.

 You can read more about my story here.